brutdefut/ficisertligi/_posts/2023-02-01-old-pulteney-10.md

 Old Pulteney 10 is a traveller's exclusive and some of you might think that "oh ok, another boring duty-free bottling", but believe me, it's a decent one to try.

 P.S:
-1) Old Pulteney Distillery is named after Sir William Pulteney, governor of the British Fisheries Society.
+1) Old Pulteney Distillery was named after Sir William Pulteney, governor of the British Fisheries Society.
 2) The distillery's production capacity is just one million liters, very small compared to most of the others.

 Cheers to all.